Comment on page

 All Nuvolos applications come with a set of useful *nix applications pre-installed:

-Except for R, all Nuvolos applications come equipped with the package manager conda, and more recent applications alias conda to a faster drop-in replacement called mamba.
-Conda is a non-language specific package manager which lets you install language-specific packages and system libraries as a non-root user.
+Most Nuvolos applications come equipped with the package manager conda, and more recent applications alias conda to a faster drop-in replacement called mamba.
+Conda is a language-agnostic package manager which lets you install language-specific packages and system libraries as a non-root user.
 For the Python language, most packages available via pip can also be installed via conda.

-Always try to install software with conda first and keep pip as a last option.
+Try to install software with conda first and keep pip as a fallback option.
+Exception to this rule are GPU related libraries, please consult our GPU documentation on the topic.

 We also recommend passing the '--freeze-installed' flag when installing with conda, to ensure the minimal possible changes to the conda environment.